nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 * Technical Requirements: Any mainstream OS, i.e. Windows, MacOS or Linux, with Java 11 installed.
 Instructions for downloading Java 11 can be found [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).
 * Project Scope Constraints: The application should only be used for tracking.
 It is not meant to be involved in any form of monetary transaction.
+* Project Scope Constraints: Data storage is only to be performed locally.
 * Quality Requirements: The application should be able to be used effectively by a novice with little experience with CLIs.

 ## Glossary